 Also called second-line checks, it takes a remarkably long time and requires special equipment and expert knowledge of identity documents.
 The second line checks usually come into the picture if an ID fails at the first line checks or the system detects some kind of alert.
 Consequentially, the ID goes through a more thorough analysis, either using special wavelengths of illuminations or applying high magnification using a microscope.

 “Second-line check” means a further check which may be carried out in a special location away from the location at which all persons are checked (first line)*

-There is special equipment available for this purpose: devices that include more types of illuminations sources than the compact passport readers, and also include high optical zoom to check delicate background graphics, microprints, etc. This type of equipment is large, heavy, and expensive – used only by specialists.
+There is special equipment available for this purpose.
+These are devices that use more illumination sources than compact passport readers and also include high optical zoom to check delicate background graphics, microprints, etc. This type of equipment is large, heavy, and expensive – used only by specialists.

-At Adaptive Recognition, we develop technology for maximizing the potential of first-line verification checks – that’s what our passport readers have done perfectly for decades, in border control systems, but not only there, also in banks, casinos, and a wide range of front-office applications where ID checks are crucial.
+At Adaptive Recognition, we develop technology for maximizing the potential of first-line verification checks.
+This is what our passport readers have done perfectly for decades in border control systems, banks, casinos, and a wide range of front-office applications where ID checks are crucial.

-Our latest first-line verification device is called Osmond.
-However, it is not purely a first-line model – it has some extra features that position it almost in the second line class (like its unique edge light feature, or the high resolution that lets you check even some types of microprints).
+Osmond is our latest first-line verification device.
+However, it is not purely a first-line model; it has some extra features that position it almost in the second-line class like its unique edge light feature or the high resolution that lets you check even some types of microprints).
 Discover this new innovation →

-Recently, we have been involved in two first-line check projects, both carried out with ABC (Automated Border Control) e-gates.
-Our passport readers are integrated in these automatic gates, playing an important role in automatically scanning and verifying the document.
-The retrieved face photograph is even compared with the live face portrait of the traveler.
+Recently, we participated in two first-line check projects, both carried out with ABC (Automated Border Control) e-gates.
+Our passport readers work in tandem with these automatic gates via integration, playing an important role in automatically scanning and verifying the document.
+The devices even compare the retrieved face photograph with the live face portrait of the traveler.